bio

 Ideas and spirits intertwine with materials.
 I make sculptural drawings guided by a deep dedication to belief and desire for sustainability.
 Through a patient and meticulous process, I find meaning in the intricate layering of objects, locations, cultural heritage, queerness, sexuality, and personal convictions.
 By transforming a diverse range of materials, including plastics, textiles, wax, wood, cement, soil, ceramic, plaster, iron, and found objects, I establish an intimate and essential relationship between myself and the materials I use.

-In recent years, I have sought out deeper connections with the landscape and its elements.
-Repetitively making is a transcendent experience, allowing communication with spirits and entities beyond my own consciousness.
+I seek out connections with the landscape and its elements.
+Repetitively making is a transcendent experience, allowing communication with spirits and ghosts beyond my own consciousness.
 Through this laborious process, I gain a deeper understanding of the transparent presence I leave behind in materials while they, in turn, reveal their unique essence.
 This creative process is not just about making; it is a spiritual practice reinforcing my beliefs and understanding of the world beyond the physical realm.

 As an artist, I am fascinated by the relationship between place, space, and materials.
 Believing in the necessity of collaborative learning and collaborative making, I strive to intimately bond with the materials I use to fully consider their agency.
 I hope to promote a type of radical knowledge exchange and tender community care.
 My practice is a method for hopeful dreaming to critically assess how things are and collectively work towards a different possible outcome.
 It is a call to action through the crafted and found.